June 3, 2026

 1. Attend and participate consistently in live sessions

-You are required to attend at least 80% of the training sessions to complete the programme successfully.
+You are required to attend at least 80% of the training sessions to complete the program successfully.
 Consistent presence supports skill development and ensures you receive the full benefit of supervised practice.

 2. Engage in structured peer group practice